TheThingsNetwork/docs/_content/gateways/packet-forwarder/ttn.md

 # TTN Packet Forwarder

+**⚠️ The development of this packet forwarder has been put on hold.
+We're currently working on new tools to make gateways easier to manage, that we will make public when ready.
+In the meanwhile, we recommend to use other packet forwarders ([Semtech packet forwarder](https://github.com/Lora-net/packet_forwarder), [MP packet forwarder](https://github.com/kersing/packet_forwarder)).
+To learn more, join the discussion on [the forum](https://www.thethingsnetwork.org/forum/t/new-ttn-packet-forwarder-available/7644/46).**

 The TTN Packet Forwarder is a new packet forwarder, developed by the Things Network Core Team in Go.
 Builds for a selection of gateways, and documentation on how it is built, is available [on GitHub](https://github.com/TheThingsNetwork/packet_forwarder).
 Among the features of this packet forwarder:

 + Built in [Golang](https://golang.org) and open-source